AntoineEsteve/ShortURL/README.md

 # ShortURL

-ShortURL is a URL shortener web app built from scratch for a technical interview at Ambler.
+ShortURL is a URL shortener web app built from scratch for a technical interview.

 ## Demo

-The app is hosted on Heroku which automatically deploy the branch `main`: https://ambler-shorturl.herokuapp.com/
+The app is hosted on Heroku which automatically deploy the branch `main`: https://shorturl-demo.herokuapp.com/

 ## Usage